 This data is helpful as a part of your due diligence process to decide whether or not to invest in a particular stock or security.
 More specifically, getting stock data is a crucial part of the financial analysis process that allows you to determine the value of a company.

 Getting stock data in Excel is extremely useful because the tool is designed to be easy to use and very powerful when analyzing financial data.
 In fact, this is one of the most popular choices for getting stock data.
+You can create valuable charts, financial tables, valuation models, and more with Excel.

 How do you get stock data in Excel?